-In addition to our school fundraisers, Growing Years also participates in fundraisers for organizations such as St. Jude Children’s Research Hospital and The Cystic Fibrosis Foundation.
-The children are active participants in the fundraising by completing a Mini March or Trike-A-Thon and obtaining sponsors to support them.
+In addition to our school fundraisers, Growing Years also participates in fundraisers for organizations such as St. Jude Children’s Research Hospital.
+The children are active participants in the fundraising by completing a Trike-A-Thon and obtaining sponsors to support them.

 The support and participation in our school fundraisers is greatly appreciated but not mandatory.

 A non-refundable holding fee in the amount equal to one month tuition (at your current tuition rate) will be accepted if your child will not be attending Growing Years during the summer session.
-A holding fee will not be accepted during the school year.
-If for some reason your child will be absent for an extended period of time, Growing Years reserves the right to fill your child’s position in the program.
+The holding fee will not be applied toward your tuition upon your return.
+The holding fee will not be accepted during the school year.
+If for any reason your child will be absent for an extended period of time, Growing Years reserves the right to fill your child’s position in the program.

 Notice Of Withdrawal